mlzealot/tree-of-life/README.md

 ## Known issues

 + The page stacks the graphs once multiple files are plotted, instead of refreshing the layout with new graph.
-This is a possible issue with the React and the D3 DOMs being different.
+This is a possible issue with the React and the D3 DOMs rendering in different methodologies.
 + For now, the solution is to refresh the page for every new visualization.

 ## Results